top of page

 The Business Licensing Issuance and Facilities for UMK

-UMK may grant the facilities to conduct business licensing through single licensing.
-If UMK conducts low-risk business activity, the UMK entrepreneur will obtain NIB through the OSS system as a business identity and legality.
-The NIB obtained by UMK running low-risk business activity could be used as SNI and Halal Assurance Statement.
-For UMK that is conducting medium or high-risk business activity, in addition to NIB, UMK entrepreneurs shall have the required certificate standard and/or permit.
+UMK may be eligible for streamlined business licensing through a single licensing process.
+If UMK conducts low-risk business activity, the UMK entrepreneur will be able to obtain a NIB through the OSS system as a business identity and legality.
+The NIB acquired by UMKs involved in low-risk business activities could be used as SNI and Halal Assurance Statement.
+However, for UMK entrepreneurs that are conducting medium or high-risk business activity, in addition to the NIB, UMK entrepreneurs must have the required certificate standard and/or permit.

-The OSS system will forward the application to the ministry/agency, regional government, KEK administrator, and KPBPB entrepreneur.
+The OSS system will facilitate the submission of applications to the ministry/agency, regional government, KEK administrator, and KPBPB entrepreneur.
 The granting of a certificate and/or permit for UMK is equivalent to the risk-based business licensing as elaborated above.

 The Supervision Sub-system

-The Supervision of Risk-Based Business Licensing Sub-system is carried out in an integrated and coordinated manner among ministries/agencies, provincial governments, district/city governments, KEK administrators and/or KPBPB concession agencies through the Supervision subsystem of the OSS System.
-Supervision subsystem as referred to in Article 7 (1) BKPM Reg.
-No. 5/2021 is used as a means to carry out supervision of:
+The supervision of the Risk-Based Business Licensing Sub-system shall be conducted in an integrated and coordinated manner among ministries/agencies, provincial governments, district/city governments, KEK administrators and/or KPBPB concession agencies, through the Supervision subsystem of the OSS System.
+The Supervision Sub-system as referred to in Article 7 (1) BKPM Reg.
+No. 5/2021 is used as a means to carry out the supervision of:

 • standards and/or obligations for the implementation of business activities; and

-As one of the OSS systems, the Supervision Sub-system is used as a medium to implement Risk-Based Business Licensing supervision.
-Supervision Sub-system contains at least:
+As part of the OSS systems, the Supervision Sub-system serves as a medium to implement Risk-Based Business Licensing supervision.
+The Supervision Sub-system contains at least the following components:

 • periodic reports from entrepreneurs and data on the development of business activities;

-• assessment of compliance with the implementation of business licensing;
+• assessment of compliance in the implementation of business licensing;

-• complaints towards entrepreneurs and supervisors and the follow-up of those complaints; and
+• handling complaints towards entrepreneurs and executors of supervision as well as their follow-ups; and

 This Sub-system can be accessed and carried out by: